Skip to main content

 • Set timeout (how long to wait for responses)

-• Set maximum bid per target (cap individual buyers)
+• Set maximum bid per target (reject bids exceeding the per-target threshold)

 Winning Step: Optional actions to execute AFTER winning (e.g., reserve inventory, confirm booking) — ⚠️ WARNING: Only works inside RTB Groups, FAILS if used standalone